KennyThomas/GraphTheoryProject/README.md

 Execute regular expressions on strings using an algorithm known as Thompson’s construction

 ## `Deployment`
-Open up the folder in the directory of the .py file.<br>
+* Open up the folder in the directory of the .py file.
-Run Python GraphTheoryProject.py<br>
+* Run Python GraphTheoryProject.py.
+* You will be given an option of using command line arguements e.g --help
+* These options are shown in the overview.md file
+* These arguements will offer help if the user requires it.<br>
+ Or
+* Continue with the project
+* You will enter the menu and can choose to run tests to see if it works.
+* If you choose to continue follow the following steps.
-Enter in a regular expression for example " a.b|b* " <br>
+* Enter in a regular expression for example " a.b|b* "
-Next enter in a string to compare for example "bbbbbb"<br>
+* Next enter in a string to compare for example "bbbbbb"
-Result will either be true or false
+* Result will either be true or false.

 ## `How it works`